June 16:

 A narrative retelling of The Comedy of Errors from Tales from Shakespeare by Charles and Mary Lamb is linked here at the Eldritch Press Site.

-Here is the Royal Shakespeare Company’s page on The Comedy of Errors, containing a brief synopsis of the play and the production history with the company.
+Here is the Royal Shakespeare Company’s page on The Comedy of Errors, containing a production history with the company.

 Shakespeare’s Sources